willvieira/ms_STM-managed/manuscript/manuscript.md

 P(M|B) = [(1- (\varepsilon \times (1 - h) + h)) \times \beta_T(T + M)] \times (1-e) + e
 $$

-Where $e$ is the proportion of available boreal stands (*i.e.*, neither disturbed nor harvested) that are enriched at each time step.
+Where $e$ is the proportion of available boreal stands (*i.e.*, neither disturbed nor harvested) that are enriched at each time step, and $h$ is the proportion of harvest (described in the next section).
 Natural dynamics occurs when $e=1$, while direct conversion by forest management occurs when $P(M|B)= 1- (\varepsilon \times (1 - h) + h)$.
-Note that $h$ is the proportion of boreal stands that are harvested as explanined in the next section.
+Note that $h$ is the proportion of boreal stands that are harvested as explained in the next section.

 ### Managing to reduce extinction debt

-Different ecological mechanisms can explain extinction debt caused by delayed response of forest trees to warming temperature.
+Different ecological mechanisms can explain extinction debt caused by the delayed response of forest trees to warming temperature.
 Slow demographic rates along with dispersal limitations can delay the response of species to environmental changes [@Dullinger2012].
 These life-history traits, associated with source-sink dynamics [@Schurr2012], can increase considerably the extinction debt of tree populations following warming temperature.
 To reduce this delayed response, unadapted populations must disappear and therefore make room for the new population that is better adapted to the novel environmental conditions.